sheppardd1/FARM/README.md

 <img src="./images/logo.png" width="176" height="176">

 ## Current functionality
 * Tracks user's path as they move.
-Path is plotted as a semi-transparent rectangluar polygon.
-Loction tracking can be paused and restarted.
+Path is plotted as a semi-transparent rectangluar polygon with a right/left offset as defined by the user.
+(An offset allows for the user to account for scenarios where the phone/tablet is not placed in the center of the tractor, but on the left or right side of the tractor).
+Location tracking can be paused and restarted.
 * User can define the width of the rectangle in feet so that the width of the sprayer, planter, implement, etc. is represented by the plotted path.
 * User can define the boundaries of their field by tapping locations along the perimeter of their field on the map (optional).
 This area is then highlighted on the main map.
 * Location method can be chosen as: